mwhamgenomics/mwhamgenomics.github.io/_posts/2016-06-23-deploying_python_modules.md

 )
 {% endhighlight %}

 The `setup` function is still there, but with a few differences.
-Firstly instead of distutils, it uses setuptools, a more full-featured alternative which is also in the Python standard library (underneath, it subclasses distutils, so things that work in distutils should work in setuptools).
-This allows you to specify some additional arguments to `setup`, such as `install_requires`, which can provide information on the dependencies of your module (`requires` just provides end-user metadata, whereas `install_requires` can be passed to the installation process to automatically install dependencies).
+Firstly instead of distutils, it uses setuptools, a more full-featured extension of distutils which is also in the standard library.
+This allows you to specify some additional arguments such as `install_requires`, which can pass information to the installation process and automatically install dependencies.
 Finally, some logic has been added to reduce the amount of hard-coding in the script.
 Requirements are obtained from parsing `requirements.txt` (with some formatting changes), `packages=` now goes through `setuptools.find_packages`, and version information is imported from the project itself.

 A project with a setup.py like this can be installed via `python setup.py install` or through pip.
 Upon doing so, your module will be installed to the Python interpreter's `site-packages`, at last giving a strong link between the module and the interpreter.